-- Recognition and acknowledgement: Recognize customers, acknowledge them.
+1. Recognition & Acknowledgement: Recognize customers, acknowledge them.
 Don’t ignore them.
 Nobody likes that.
 Make them feel appreciated.
 Pay attention to them.
 Welcome them back when they return.

-- Empower the employee: Give employees permission and the creativity to solve customer issues without waiting for a manager to approve it.
+2. Empower Your Employees: Give employees permission and the creativity to solve customer issues without waiting for a manager to approve it.

-- Hire for fit: Hire someone who will fit with your business and be able to live your core values the want you intend them to be; someone who does not fit with your business will not represent what you want to be represented.
+3. Hire For Fit: Hire someone who will fit with your business and be able to live your core values the want you intend them to be; someone who does not fit with your business will not represent what you want to be represented.
 Read our post "Hiring a Live Call Operator: What Qualities You Should Look For", for hiring tips and insight from our hiring manager, Steffy.

-- Limit the ‘nos’: Try to keep from telling customers no. Find a way to say yes or find ways to please the customer instead of just giving them a negative response.
+4. Limit The Phrase ‘No’: Try to keep from telling customers no. Find a way to say yes or find ways to please the customer instead of just giving them a negative response.